PBorocz/manage/docs/method_details.md

 ### **poetry_version**

 - Specialised method to "bump" the version of a project/package using Poetry's version command.
 Takes one of three pre-defined version levels to bump and updates `pyproject.toml` with the new version value.
-- A common use of this method is to provide an command-line override for the `bump_rule` to from having to edit the `pyproject.toml` file.

 ``` toml
 ...